Indonesia

 Multilateral Convention to Implement Tax Treaty Related Measures to Prevent Base Erosion and Profit Shifting (BEPS)

 Indonesia signed and ratified the Multilateral Instrument (MLI) on 7 June 2017 and 13 November 2019, respectively.
-Indonesia submitted notification to the OECD (as the depositary of the MLI) to confirm the completion of internal procedures on 28 April 2020.
-This MLI entered into force on 1 August 2020.
+Indonesia has submitted notification to the OECD (as the depositary of the MLI) to confirm the completion of internal procedures on 28 April 2020.
+This MLI has entered into force on 1 August 2020.
 By 27 November 2023, Indonesia has put 60 tax treaties to be covered by the Convention, whereby the applicability of the MLI is subject to whether or not those jurisdictions also included Indonesia in their notifications.